chaendizzle/Terran-Tanks/README.md

  - Ghost: Psionic infantry unit that can cloak, snipe targets, knock out shields, and nuke locations.
 Very effective as a support unit against shielded units as well as large, tanky units, and also good at breaking stalemates using nukes, but requires a lot of micromanagement to use correctly.
 Built from the Experimental Factory.

  - Goliath: Balanced anti-air missile mech that also has a chaingun attack against land targets.
 Built from the Tier 2 Mech Factory.

+ - Liberator: Splash-damage anti-air fighter that can transform into a anti-ground defender mode with a powerful single-target attack.
+Can only attack air in fighter mode, and can only attack land in defender mode.
+Built from the Tier 2 Air Factory.

  - Marauder: Heavily armored, single-target anti-ground infantry unit.
 Can often take out large ground-based single targets without dying too quickly to splash damage.
 Can only attack land.
 Built from the Tier 2 Land Factory.